Read on to discover Sophie’s top tips on applying for pupillage!

 Applying for Mini-Pupillage

-The first gaping inadequacy of my CV was that I didn’t have a single mini-pupillage to my name: ‘minis’ are something of a necessity and someone told me I would need three as a minimum.
+The first gaping inadequacy of my CV was that I didn’t have a single mini-pupillage to my name: ‘minis’ are something of a necessity and someone told me I would need three as a minimum in order to become a pupil barrister.
 I have since found out that isn’t strictly true, but three was a good number for me.
 I cherry-picked the family law sets that I thought looked the best, based on their website and student blogs, and applied only to those.